mrezabayat/iamsorush/content/posts/namespace-cpp/index.md

   };
 }
 ```
-Do not use `using` statement in headers.
-As they are added to different files, they inject their names which defeat the namespace purpose.
+* Do not use `using` statement in headers, *.h* files.
+As they are added to different files, they inject their names which defeats the namespace purpose.
+But feel free to use them in *.cpp* files.

-2. If there are a few classes in a namespace, probably they don't need to be divided in new namespaces.
+* If there are a few classes in a namespace, probably they don't need to be divided in new namespaces.

-3. However, sometimes, the name of classes make us to separate their namespace from start.
+* However, sometimes, the name of classes make us to separate their namespace from start.

 ```cpp
 namespace MyProject::Particle{